sirmmo/django-webdav/README.md

-django-webdav
+djangodav
 =============

-clone of original https://code.google.com/p/django-webdav/ with some upgrades
+clone of sirmmo/django-webdav clone of original https://code.google.com/p/django-webdav/ with some upgrades